 The Extended Opportunity Programs & Services department's outcomes assessment process is documented and described below.
 For more details, please contact the department chair, and view the rest of our department website.

 The mission of EOPS is to serve low-income and educationally disadvantaged students by providing academic support services to assist students in achieving their educational goals.

-The mission of CARE is to assist single-parent EOPS students receiving county aid to overcome some of the obstacles of being a single parent in order to succeed in college and to help expand their educational and job training opportunities.
+The mission of CARE is to assist EOPS students who are single-head of household and receiving county aid to succeed in college and to help expand their educational and job training opportunities.

 These outcomes are on a regular cycle of review, during which they

 are updated and revised.
 For assessment details and timelines see

 links for progress reports in right side column.

 After receiving services from EOPS students should be able to:

 - Explain the purpose of an educational plan for establishing and achieving an educational goal.